 Subsequently, it will be easier for team members who are new to your project to understand the components of your software.
 They’ll be able to more easily pick up your project and continue updating it without introducing new errors or vulnerabilities as they update it.
 As a result, your software will be even better with every patch or update.

-Implementing the use of a software bill of materials may seem like a tedious extra step you need to take.
-However, there are ways to make it easier to implement and help it become an asset to your team, rather than an inconvenience.
+Implementing the use of a software bill of materials may seem like a tedious extra step.
+However, there are ways to make it easier to implement and help it become an asset to your team rather than an inconvenience.

-Creating SBOMs is tedious and complicated when you try to create them manually.
-Fortunately, there are open-source tools on the market that allow developers to automatically generate an SBOM.
+Creating SBOMs manually can be tedious and complicated.
+Fortunately, there are open-source tools on the market that allow developers to generate SBOMs automatically.

 Automation allows your organization to scan software applications and their dependencies, generate reports, and analyze the SBOM’s data.
 It helps you identify trends, possible risks, and areas for improvement within your application.